Arsenic: Biomethylation

 Inorganic arsenic and its compounds, upon entering the food chain, are progressively metabolized through a process of methylation.
 For example, the mold Scopulariopsis brevicaulis produces trimethylarsine if inorganic arsenic is present.
 The organic compound arsenobetaine is found in some marine foods such as fish and algae, and also in mushrooms in larger concentrations.
-The average person's intake is about 10–50 µg/day.
-Values about 1000 µg are not unusual following consumption of fish or mushrooms, but there is little danger in eating fish because this arsenic compound is nearly non-toxic.
+The average person's intake is about 10–50 μg/day.
+Values about 1000 μg are not unusual following consumption of fish or mushrooms, but there is little danger in eating fish because this arsenic compound is nearly non-toxic.

 Environmental issues

 Exposure

 Naturally occurring sources of human exposure include volcanic ash, weathering of minerals and ores, and mineralized groundwater.
 Arsenic is also found in food, water, soil, and air.
 Arsenic is absorbed by all plants, but is more concentrated in leafy vegetables, rice, apple and grape juice, and seafood.
 An additional route of exposure is inhalation of atmospheric gases and dusts.

 During the Victorian era, arsenic was widely used in home decor, especially wallpapers.
+In Europe, an analysis based on 20,000 soil samples across all 28 countries show that 98% of sampled soils have concentrations less than 20 mg/kg.
+In addition, the arsenic hotspots are related to both frequent fertilization and close distance to mining activities.
+Chronic exposure to arsenic, particularly through contaminated drinking water and food, has also been linked to long-term impacts on cognitive function, including reduced verbal IQ and memory.